Tiny wrists in cuffs: How police use force against children

 But on that day, according to Skyler's father, Aaron Davis, police officers followed his mentally disabled son in their squad car and chased his bike up over a curb and across the grass.

 Officers pursued Skyler into his house and threw him to the floor, handcuffing him and slamming him against a wall, his father said.
-Davis arrived to see police pulling Skyler — 5 feet (1.5 meters) tall and barely 80 pounds (36 kilograms), with a “pure look of terror” on his face — toward the squad car.
+Davis arrived to see police pulling Skyler — 5 feet (1.5 meters) tall and barely 80 pounds, with a "pure look of terror" on his face — toward the squad car.

 "He's just a happy kid, riding his bike down the road," Davis said, "And 30 to 45 seconds later, you see him basically pedaling for his life."